• Skip to primary navigation

 ×

 Thai food is always a happy meal in my house.
-The nature of the cuisine is to excite every tastebud with its beautiful balance of essential flavors: sweet, sour, spicy, salty, bitter.
-I love excitement on the dinner table and this soup has it all - it's colorful, delicious, healthy, and a whole balanced dinner in one pot.
+The cuisine excites every tastebud with its beautiful balance of sweet, sour, spicy and salty flavors.
+I love being able to bring that excitement to the dinner table with a homemade recipe like this — a full meal in a bowl that's perfect for a cozy weeknight dinner.

 How to make Thai coconut curry chicken soup